ernestguevarra/ppicalc/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ppicalc: Calculator for Determining Poverty Likelihood Based on the Povert Probability Index (PPI)
+# ppicalc: Calculator for Determining Poverty Likelihood Based on the Poverty Probability Index (PPI)

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the